 If you're scuba diving, schedule your dive with the charter in advance - we love Kona Honu, Big Island Divers, and Kohala Divers.

 Kayaks at Kealakekua Bay (or the guided Outrigger Canoe if you're not feeling quite as adventurous) at Ehu and Kai

 Your tour at Hawaiian Vanilla Company

 Other than that, on big island, you can probably pick it up on the fly!
-Just remember that things close earlier than the mainland, so plan accordingly!
+Just remember that things close earlier than the continental U.S., so plan accordingly!